Mademoiselle Rallay: Scotland

 She was one of the French courtiers who accompanied Mary, Queen of Scots from France to Scotland in 1561.
 She was originally a chamberwoman, but was promoted to lady-in-waiting.
 Rallay was described as one of the queen's favored confidants.

 One of her first tasks in Scotland in September 1561 was to make an inventory, with the wardrobe servant Servais de Condé, of the goods and furnishings that had belonged to the queen's mother Mary of Guise.
 She appears in the 1562 menu of the household, eating at a table with the maidens of honour.

 In December 1561 Mary either gave her, or asked her to repair, a zibellini, a fur of ermine and marten to wear around her neck, with a gold head and feet, enamelled and set with precious stones and pearls, which had belonged to Mary of Guise.
 Rallay made night caps or "coifs" for the queen from Holland linen.
+In one version of the incident she was called the "Mistress of the Maids", suggesting her role was like the Mother of the Maids at the English court, supervising younger women.

 John Knox mentioned she was 'mistress to the Queen's "dountibours"', in charge of the younger maids, "dountibour" being a Scottish term of abuse for women of the court.
 According to Knox, when the Catholic mass was interrupted at Holyrood Palace by Protestant townspeople in August 1563, she fetched the comptroller John Wishart of Pitarrow from St Giles' Kirk to help.

 Her name appears frequently in the accounts of fabric kept by Servais de Condé, for her bedding and for items she made for the queen.
 In January 1562, she lined marten and ermine fur for the queen to wear about her neck with red frieze cloth.
-She was given fabric to make pouches and holders to keep the queen's rings and jewelled girdles, and an old black damask gown with wide sleeves bordered with velvet for herself that had belonged to Mary of Guise.
+She was given fabric to make pouches and holders to keep the queen's rings and jewelled girdles when they went on progress.
+Mary gave her an old black damask gown with wide sleeves bordered with velvet that had belonged to Mary of Guise.
 She was given "yellow crimson violet satin" in July 1562 and white sewing silk for a project in January 1563.
 In December 1563 she was given canvas for wigs or hair dressings for the queen called "perruques", possibly for masque costume.

 Rallay appears to have returned to France in 1567.